18 Actors Who Looked Unrecognizable in Major Movies

 From comic book villains to Oscar-winning dramatic roles, these characters required total transformation.

-Still shook by that shot of Colin Farrell looking nothing like himself in the teaser trailer for The Batman?
-Us too.
-But the Irish actor is far from the first performer to relish physically disappearing into a role.
+We may go to the movies to see the actors we love, but it's not uncommon for those faves to look absolutely nothing like themselves.
 It's practically a rite of passage for a star to take on a character who looks nothing like them, then spend the press tour talking about the hours they spent in the makeup chair every day.
 Sometimes that patience results in a huge hit; even more often, it gets the attention of the Academy.
 After all, there are several Oscar winners on this list of actors who were unrecognizable in some of their biggest roles.
-And for winners we don't regret, here are 13 Great Oscar-Winning Performances That Still Hold Up.
+Read on to see the transformations we still can't get over.

 Nicole Kidman as…